csev/sakai-scripts/README.md

         xcode-select --install

-* Make sure you have Java-8 JDK (not JRE) Installed - don't get  rid of Java 1.7 if you want to work on Sakai 10.
+* Make sure you have Java-8 JDK (not JRE) Installed

     java -version
     javac -version